 People of color experiencing homelessness and those who identify as transgender and gender nonconforming face discrimination accessing transit.

-A new study from Portland State University and the University of Utah will shed light in hopes of change thanks to a $93,115 grant from the Transportation Research and Education Center and the National Institute for Transportation and Communities.
+A new study from Portland State University and the University of Utah will shed light in hopes of change thanks to a $93,115 grant from the National Institute for Transportation and Communities.

 “Understanding the lived experiences of marginalized people accessing and using transit will help us create mobility and transit justice for all,” said Principal Investigator Marisa Zapata who leads PSU’s Homelessness Research & Action Collaborative.